-To do so, click on the arrow of the Delete icon in the database module and select the entry Selected records
+To do so, click on the arrow of the Delete icon 1 and choose Selected records 1 from the dropdown menu.

 For more information on working with selections, see Selecting records for a mail merge.

 Restoring deleted records (dBASE only)